WildcatIP/other.js/CONTRIBUTING.md

 # Contributing

+Interested in contributing to the other.js library itself?
+Read on.

+Or see how to [embed other.js](EMBEDDING.md) or [create a feature](https://apps.other.chat/docs/index.html).

 ## Initial setup

 These instructions assume you're running macOS and using the [Homebrew](http://brew.sh/) package manager.
 They should be trivially adaptable to Linux or other package managers.